Jatiluwih Rice Terrace Bali

 The Locations

 Jatiluwih Rice Terrace is located at the foot of Mount Batukaru in the lush highlands of Tabanan Regency, North Bali.
-Surrounded by rolling hills, cool mountain air, and endless layers of vibrant green rice paddies, Bali has become a must-visit destination for travelers looking to experience Bali’s natural beauty and traditional farming culture.
+Surrounded by rolling hills, cool mountain air, and endless layers of vibrant green rice paddies, Jatiluwih has become a must-visit destination for travelers looking to experience Bali’s natural beauty and traditional farming culture.
 The rice terraces are located approximately a 1.5 to 2-hour drive north of Bali’s main tourist hubs, including Canggu, Seminyak, and Kuta, depending on traffic conditions.
 You can use Google Maps to guide you to these beautiful rice terraces.

 Best Time to Visit Jatiluwih Rice Terrace